axonops/axonops-workbench/README.md

 ```

 ## 🐳 Docker or Podman Requirements for running Local Clusters

+**IMPORTANT - YOU ONLY NEED THIS TO DEPLOY CLUSTERS LOCALLY ON YOUR MACHINE, NOT TO USE THE APP.**

 To run local Cassandra clusters using AxonOps Workbench, you'll need either Docker or Podman installed with the Compose plugin.
 Recent versions of both include Compose by default.